bluesky/suitcase-utils/README.md

 # suitcase.utils

-This is a suitcase subpackage for reading a particular file format.
+This is a package of utility functions and test fixtures for suitcase packages.

 ## Installation